Decade6/XV6Kernal/README.md

 higher priority); if a process is waken up from waiting, increase its priority by 2.
 In this part, I added code to function wakeup1 in proc.c, and function trap in trap.c.

+Page Fault Handler:

+In UNIX, the fork syscall creates an exact copy of the parent process.
+Xv6 implements it by simply making a copy of the parent’s memory and other resources (fork in proc.c).
+Specifically, it first allocates a process control block for the child process (allocproc), clones the parent’s memory with copyuvm, and duplicates the files with filedup etc.
+In this project, I replaced copyuvm with copyuvm_cow.
+Copyuvm takes two parameters: pgdir is the parent’s page directory 1 , sz is the size of the user-mode memory (proc->sz).
+Copyuvm first maps the kernel to the child process (setupkvm).
+The return value of setupkvm is the page directory for the child process.
+For each user page, copyuvm first reads the parent’s page table entry (walkpgdir), which consists of the address of the physical frame and the protection bits.
+It then allocates a new page (kalloc) and copies the parent’s memory to this page (memmove).
+Finally, it maps the new page to the child process (mappages).